Mantikor/tesco-php/README.md

 #### Get the customer's basket

-You can either get the basket from the previously selected customer:
+You can either get the basket from a previously selected customer:

 ```php
 $basket = $customer->getBasket();